The AI Race Just Shifted Again — Grok 4.5, Muse Spark 1.1, Kimi K3, and the New Global Pecking Order

 Anthropic’s Fable 5 leads on raw benchmarks (84.3% Terminal Bench 2.1, 70% DeepSWE, 80.3% SWE Bench Pro), but it comes with real-world friction:

 Anthropic remains the favorite for pure coding benchmarks, but the gaps are shrinking.
-And the pricing premium is getting harder to justify.
+And with Kimi K3 now within striking distance of Fable 5 on knowledge work — at 30% of the price, with open weights days away — the pricing premium is getting harder to justify by the week.

 Don’t sleep on the Chinese models.
-Zhipu’s GLM 5.2 and DeepSeek’s v4 series are quietly becoming the infrastructure layer for cost-conscious AI deployment across Asia and beyond.
+Zhipu’s GLM 5.2 and DeepSeek’s v4 series are quietly becoming the infrastructure layer for cost-conscious AI deployment across Asia and beyond — and Moonshot’s Kimi K3 just gave the movement a flagship.

-• DeepSeek continues to push the “good enough for almost nothing” strategy, commoditizing AI inference in ways that threaten the entire pricing structure of Western providers
+- DeepSeek continues to push the “good enough for almost nothing” strategy — its V4 family graduates from preview to stable on July 24, commoditizing AI inference in ways that threaten the entire pricing structure of Western providers

 OpenAI: Where Are They?